 T70.20XS Unspecified effects of high altitude, sequela

-Slow ascent and timely descent are important tenets in the prevention and treatment of high-altitude illnesses, respectively.
+Slow ascent and timely descent are important to prevent and treat of high-altitude illnesses.

 Sign up for a 10-day FREE Trial now and receive full access to all content.